 Once graduated, she worked for Estudio 97.9 FM.
 Jesenia was a reporter, anchor and news producer for the 2-hour newscast “Meridiano 97”, for which she also coordinated special programs and live broadcasting.

 After she returned to her birthplace, New York City, she collaborated as the Social Media Coordinator and Line Producer for the webseries El Alto, Dominican Diaspora culture.

-Jesenia is finishing her Master’s degree in Spanish-Language Journalism with a minor in Health and Science Reporting at the CUNY Graduate School of Journalism.
-There, she has been one of 10 Graduate Student Council members and the representative for the J School among all 24 CUNY system campuses as the University Student Senate.
+Jesenia finished her Master’s degree in Spanish-Language Journalism with a minor in Health and Science Reporting at the CUNY Graduate School of Journalism.
+There, she was one of 10 Graduate Student Council members and the representative for the J School among all 24 CUNY system campuses as the University Student Senate.

 In May of 2017, she was honored with the CUNY Excellence in Leadership Award.
 And during the same year, she worked as a Bridge Intern for Voice of America‘s Latin America Division, a Digital News Intern for El Diario NY and was selected as a Student Finalist for the 2017 Eppy Awards, in the category Best College/University News or Event Feature, together with Spanish bilingual reporters Lidia Hernández Tapia and Estefanía Hernández.

 In early 2018, she was nominated to the Sidney Hillman Social Justice Reporting Prize by the CUNYJ School, and ended as a semi-finalist.
 Now, she is one of the founding members of Blue Water Society and a freelance journalist/producer for Diario Libre and HITN.